alebian/alebian.github.io/_jekyll/_posts/2019-09-11-text-editor-tips-and-tricks.md

 There are other features that editors have that you definitely should know:

 * Find and open a file by name: in my case is *cmd + d* but other editors and IDEs have them mapped differently.
-* Use autocompletion: if you develop in Java or similiar you are probably used to this, but editors have a lot of plugins for other languages that can help you.
+* Use autocompletion: if you develop in Java or similar you are probably used to this, but editors have a lot of plugins for other languages that can help you.
 * Find words in a file using regexp.
 This one is a bit more difficult (because you have to know regular expressions) but is very useful from time to time:

 ![Regexp selection](/assets/images/editor_tips/exercise_7.gif)